aphenriques/integral/README.md

 * `integral` will not crash the lua state;
 * thrown exceptions are converted to lua errors;
 * wrong parameter types turn into lua errors;
 * functions returning pointers (except char * - string) and references are regarded as unsafe, therefore not supported.
 Trying to register these functions will cause compilation error.
-Storing a reference to an object or to a value that has already been garbage collected would lead to undefined behaviour.

 # Example